-Technical Resources Elements of Metric Gear Technology - Page 10
+Technical Resources The Design, Properties, Bending Strength, and Shrinkage of Plastic Gears, Elements of Metric Gear Technology, Page 10

 The sliding speed factor is obtainable from Figure 17-14, where the abscissa is the pitch line linear velocity.